Medical expert of the article

 - purulent-inflammatory processes in the paranasal sinuses;

-- infection of the wound after neurosurgical interventions.
+- wound infection after neurosurgical interventions.

 Pathomorphology

-Brain abscesses can be single and multiple.
+Brain abscesses can be single or multiple.